Visiting Liwonde National Park

 Entrance fees: Click here to see the African Parks website.
 The park gate is open from 6 am to 6 pm.
 You can arrange all the activities through your accommodation.

-TIP: after visiting the park, if you still have time and you also want to try a cultural experience you could sleep at the Njobvu Cultural Village Lodge that offers the rare opportunity to stay in a traditional Malawian village, sleeping in traditional mud-brick huts.
+TIP: after visiting the park, if you still have time and want to try a cultural experience you could sleep at the Njobvu Cultural Village Lodge that offers the rare opportunity to stay in a traditional Malawian village, sleeping in traditional mud-brick huts.
 Here, you’ll take part in the villagers’ daily lives, visiting the village school, traditional doctors, and eating local food.
 It’s located close to Ulongwe town and Liwonde NP’s Makanga gate.
 Click here to find out more information about Njobvu.